DracoBlue/pp-nginx/README.md

 * private
   * `include nginx::package`: is loaded by the `nginx` class, to ensure that the nginx package is available on the operating system
   * `include nginx::service`: is loaded by the `nginx` class, to ensure that the nginx service control is available
-  * `include nginx::base`: is used by `nginx::server::location` and `nginx::server` to ensure that the server is reloaded on file changes

 ## Types